 - 4 large eggs

 - Heat a nonstick skillet over medium-high heat.
-Once hot, add olive oil, leek leaves (dark green tops only), and red bell pepper.
-Saute stirring occasionally until the bell pepper pieces are fork-tender.
+Once hot, add the olive oil, leek leaves (dark green parts only), and red bell pepper.
+Saute, stirring occasionally, until the bell pepper pieces are fork-tender.

-- Stir in Fody Foods Low FODMAP Arrabbiata Sauce and cumin.
-Heat until sauce is just about to boil.
+- Stir in the low FODMAP arrabbiata and ground cumin.
+Heat until the sauce is just about to boil.

 - Mentally divide the skillet into quarters and carefully crack an egg into each quarter on top of the sauce.
-(You can try to create little wells with a heat-resistant spoon for the eggs, but the sauce tends to fill back in pretty quickly).
-Cover the skillet, reduce the heat to medium, and cook until the eggs are cooked to your desired doneness.
+You can also try to create little wells for the eggs, but the sauce tends to fill back in pretty quickly.
+Cover the skillet, reduce the heat to medium, and cook until the eggs are cooked to your liking.

-- Top with optional fresh parsley, chopped green onions (green tops only), and feta cheese and serve warm over cooked rice.
+- Top with optional fresh parsley, sliced green onion tops (green parts only), and feta cheese, and serve warm over cooked rice.

 Leek Leaves: According to Monash University, a low FODMAP serving of leek leaves is ⅔ cup or 54 grams.